boxcutter/windows/README.md

-# Packer templates for Windows
+# Packer templates for Windows written in legacy JSON

 ### Overview

-This repository contains templates for Windows that can create Vagrant boxes using Packer.
+This repository contains templates for Windows written in legacy JSON that can create Vagrant boxes using Packer.

 ## Core Boxes